solana-labs/solana-web3.js/packages/codecs-data-structures/README.md

 ## Unit codec

 The `getUnitCodec` function returns a `Codec<void>` that encodes `undefined` into an empty `Uint8Array` and returns `undefined` without consuming any bytes when decoding.
 This is more of a low-level codec that can be used internally by other codecs.
-For instance, this is how data enum codecs describe the codecs of empty variants.
+For instance, this is how discriminated union codecs describe the codecs of empty variants.

 ```ts
 getUnitCodec().encode(undefined); // Empty Uint8Array